ZlomenyMesic/Kreveta/README.md

 An amateur, UCI-compatible chess engine written entirely in C#.
-Although originally developed as a hobby project, it now serves as the basis for my SOČ paper.
+Although originally developed as a hobby project, it now serves as the basis for my SOČ thesis.
 It is designed to be fast, strong and reliable, while still aiming for code clarity and proper documentation, making it ideal for others to study, experiment with, or use as a foundation for future engines.